openwdl/docs/language-guide/variables.md

 # Variables

-Foundationally, WDL supports the creation and manipulation of variables in your computation graph.
+WDL supports the creation and manipulation of variables within the computation graph.
 Each variable can have either a _primitive_ type or a _compound_ types.
 Types may also be _optional_ meaning that they may or may not have a proper value (i.e., their value is `None`).

 ### Declarations